manetu/policyengine/docs/docs/concepts/annotations.md

 | Array | `'["read", "write"]'` | `["read", "write"]` |
 | Object | `'{"region": "us-west", "priority": 1}'` | `{region: us-west}` |

 **String values require nested quotes.** The outer quotes are YAML string delimiters; the inner escaped quotes are the JSON string value.
-Without the inner quotes, a value like `"engineering"` would be interpreted as a JSON identifier (which is invalid), not a JSON string.
+Without the inner quotes, a value like `"engineering"` would be interpreted as a JSON identifier (which is invalid) rather than a JSON string.

 ```yaml
 # Correct - string value with nested quotes